-Late Payment - Interest - If you do not pay the tax, tax surcharge and MTA surcharge, if applicable, on or before the original due date, you must pay interest on the amount of the underpayment from the original due date (determined without regard to an extension of time to file) of the return to the date the tax and tax surcharges are paid.
-Exclude from the interest computation any amount shown on line 80a or 80b, first installment of estimated tax for the next period.
+Late Payment - Interest

+If you do not pay the tax due on or before the original due date, you must pay interest on the amount of the underpayment from the original due date (determined without regard to an extension of time to file) of the return to the date the tax is paid.
+Exclude from the interest computation any amount shown on Form CT-3, line 83a or 83b, or Form CT-4, lines 35a or 35b, first installment of estimated tax for next period.
 Interest is always due, without any exceptions, on any underpayment of tax.
 An extension of time for filing does not extend the due date for payment of tax.

-Late Filing and Late Payment -
+Late Filing and Late Payment - Additional Charges

-Additional Charges - Additional charges

-for late filing and late payment are computed on

-the amount of tax and tax surcharge less any payment made on or before the due date determined with regard to any extension of time for filing.
-Exclude from the penalty computation any amount shown on line 80a or 80b, first installment of estimated tax for next period.
+Additional charges for late filing and late payment are computed on the amount of tax less any payment made on or before the due date determined with regard to any extension of time for filing.
+Exclude from the penalty computation any amount shown on Form CT-3, line 83a or 83b, or Form CT-4, line 35a or 35b, the first installment of estimated tax for the next period.

-- A. If you do not file a return when due or if the request for extension is invalid, add to the tax 5% per month, up to a total of 25% (section 1085(a)(1)(A)). - B. If you do not file a return within 60 days of the due date, the addition in item A above cannot be less than the smaller of \$100 or 100% of the amount required to be shown as tax (section 1085 (a)(1)(B)). - C. If you fail to pay the franchise tax shown on a return, add to the tax 1⁄2% per month, up to a total of 25% (section 1085 (a)(2)). - D. The total of the additional charges in items A and C may not exceed 5% for any one month except as provided for in item B (section 1085 (a)).
+- A. If you do not file a return when due or if the request for extension is invalid, add to the tax 5% per month, up to a total of 25% (section 1085(a)(1)(A)). - B. If you do not file a return within 60 days of the due date, the additional charge in item A cannot be less than the smaller of \$100 or 100% of the amount required to be shown as tax (section 1085 (a)(1)(B)). - C. If you do not pay the tax shown on a return, add to the tax 1⁄2% per month, up to a total of 25% (section 1085 (a)(2)). - D. The total of the additional charges in items A and C may not exceed 5% for any one month except as provided for in item B (section 1085 (a)).